Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/02_SDK.rst

   :depth: 2

 In AmebaPro2 sdk, it mainly contains four folders.
-The folder “component” store the main component source and the folder “project” contains the project makefile, compile flag and some examples.
-The folder “doc” and “tool” provide the document and tools for assisting you to set up the project.
+The folder "component" store the main component source and the folder "project" contains the project makefile, compile flag and some examples.
+The folder "doc" and "tool" provide the document and tools for assisting you to set up the project.

 Component